Catching Flies: Performances

-Catching Flies has performed both DJ and Live shows at venues and festivals throughout the UK, Europe, and Asia.
+Catching Flies has deejayed and performed live shows at venues and festivals throughout the UK, Europe, and Asia.
 In 2017, he toured Asia for the first time, playing gigs in India, China and Singapore.
 He has done online mixes for Vice, Oki-Ni and Mixmag.
-His mix for the Solid Steel series was awarded second prize for "Mix of The Year."
-He also recorded a mix entitled The Soundtrack To The Film Of Your Imaginary Life for ID Magazine and gave an interview.
+His mix for the Solid Steel series was awarded second prize for "Mix of the Year".
+He also recorded a mix entitled The Soundtrack to the Film of Your Imaginary Life for ID Magazine and gave an interview.

-In March 2014 he debuted his solo live show as the support act on Bonobo's European Tour.
-He has also appeared on bills with Four Tet, Jon Hopkins, Little Dragon, George Fitzgerald, Actress & more.
+In March 2014, he debuted his solo live show as the support act on Bonobo's European Tour.
+He has also appeared on bills with Four Tet, Jon Hopkins, Little Dragon, George Fitzgerald, Actress, and more.
 He concluded The Long Journey Home tour with a sold-out show with Submotion Orchestra at London's Barbican Centre in the Barbican Hall, helping to close the London Jazz Festival.

-In 2018, he was nominated for a UMA in the "Best Electronic Act" category.
+In 2018, he was nominated for a UMA in the Best Electronic Act category.

 His BBC Radio One Essential Mix aired on 16 November 2024.